NASA-AMMOS/anms/README.md

 ### Software and OS Versions

-The setup of ANMS and demos listed in this README have been tested on macOS 11.6.4 (Big Sur) and Ubuntu 20.04.
+The setup of ANMS and demos listed in this README have been tested on macOS 11.6.4 (Big Sur), RHEL 9  and Ubuntu 20.04.
-To run the ANMS tool, you must also install Docker Engine version 20.10.10 or newer, and Docker Compose version 1.29.2 or newer.
+To run the ANMS tool, you must also install Docker Engine version 20.10.10 or newer or Podman 5.2.2+.
+You will also need either Docker Compose version 1.29.2+ or podman-compose.
+Docker and podman can generally be used interchangeably.

 The ANMS UI capability has been tested on Firefox version 96.0.1.
 There is no capability that should preclude operation on other modern browsers.